 What does it cost?

-- Second instalment: due in early April 2022
+- Second instalment: due in February 2024.

 Players who have not paid their fees by the due dates may not be able to play for their representative team until the payment has been made or alternative arrangements have been made and approved by the Club.